vanloc1808/vanloc1808/README.md

-- :mortar_board: Senior Computer Science Student, Honorable Program at the University of Science, VNUHCM.
+- :mortar_board: Graduate Student in Artificial Intelligence at the University of Science, VNUHCM.
-- :computer: Python Developer at Saritasa Vietnam
+- :computer: AI Engineer at somewhere on the Earth.

 - :blue_book: AI
 - :blue_book: Software Engineering